-We asked the panel to think about where they thought leather was sourced from, and their responses were fairly evenly split.
+The panel were then asked to think about where they thought leather was sourced from, and the responses were mixed.

 27.9% said they think leather is sourced both from animals bred for their skins and from meat factory waste.
-Just behind this, 27.1% said they thought leather is a byproduct from the meat industry.
+Just behind this, 27.1% said they thought leather is a by-product from the meat industry.
 23.7% said they thought leather was sourced only from animals on farms bred for their skin.
 Worryingly, a significant 21.2% said they were unsure as they had not thought about it before.

-Depending on the brand and animal used, all answers are correct.
-Most fashion brands will have animal welfare statements which outline their policies regarding the sourcing of animal-derived materials.
-In these, some will state that their leather is always sourced as a by-product of the meat industry, and this is often predated by a statement that says no animals should be harmed in the making of their fashion products.
-These two statements are contradictory, as we know that animals are harmed in the meat industry.
+Depending on the brand and animal used, all answers (except the 'unsure' option) are correct.
+Most large fashion brands will have animal welfare statements that outline policies regarding the sourcing of animal-derived materials.
+In these, some will state that their leather is always sourced as a "by-product" of the meat industry.
+This is often predated by a statement that says no animals should be harmed in the making of their fashion products.
+From a vegan perspective, it is easy to see how contradictory these two statements are.

 Plus, the issue is not how the skin is sourced, but that the skin is used in the first place.
 There are many other concerns surrounding the use of animal leather products.
 Marketplaces or smaller stores may not have any policies in place concerning their sourcing of animal leather products.
-Ultimately, it could be impossible to tell where the leather has come from, and what animal has been used.
+Ultimately, it could be impossible to tell where the leather has come from and what animal has been used.
 The skins of snakes, crocodiles, armadillos and ostriches are also used in the fashion industry.
 These animals are often farmed for their skins, or sometimes illegally caught from their natural habitats.